mershark/My-Portfolio/README.md

 **Portfolio Project 1**  is a project, where I build the homepage of my portfolio page.
 No complex coding was required for this exercise.
-HTML and CSS were only used.
+HTML and CSS were only used, the homepage is also suitable for multiple screen sizes.

 ## 🛠 Built With <a name="built-with"></a>